deathwatchgaming/Unity-Basic_HelicopterController/Assets/BasicHelicopterController/Documentation/Basic_HelicopterController_ReadMe.txt

 Mass: 360

-Automatic Center Of Mass: False (Bool unchecked)
+Automatic Center Of Mass: False (Bool unchecked) *

+Center Of Mass: x: 0 y: 0.7 z: 1 *

+* Further Note: If using Unity 2021 LTS, 2021 does not have automaticCenterOfMass thus since you commented out previously in the script:

+//_rigidbody.automaticCenterOfMass = false;

+You do not need to uncheck "Automatic Center Of Mass Bool" as such is not present.
+Also you will not need to modify "Center Of Mass" as such is not needed in 2021 &
+the local will be auto modified via script.

 -----------------------------------------------------------------------------------